hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/Map-Reduce-Index.md

 step towards the final result.

 The main idea can be written down using 3 simple steps:

   1. Read source data
   2. Map data to one or multiple key-value pairs
   3. Reduce all pairs with the same key

-_Use Cases_
+**Use Cases**

 The best known example for map-reduce algorithms are text processing like counting the word frequency in large texts or websites but there are more interesting example use cases out there like:

  - Log Analysis
  - Data Querying
  - Aggregation and summing
-  - Distributed Sorts
+ - Distributed Sort
  - ETL (Extract Transform Load)
  - Credit and Risk management
  - Fraud detection
  - and more...